kirilcvetkov92/Vehicle-Detection/README.md

 * then, the following two steps are alternated:

-    * each ground truth box is assigned to one of the centroid, using as distance measure the IOU, in order to get 5 clusters or groups of ground-truth bouding boxes
+    * each ground truth box is assigned to one of the centroid, using as distance measure the IOU, in order to get 5 clusters or groups of ground-truth bounding boxes

     * new centroids are computed by taking the box inside each cluster that minimizes the mean IOU with all other boxes inside the cluster

 To determine the priors, YOLOv2 applies k-means cluster.
 Then it pre-select 5 clusters.
 For COCO, the width and height of the anchors are (0.57273,0.677385),(1.87446,2.06253 ),(3.33843,5.47434),(7.88282,3.52778),(62×45),(9.77052,9.16828 ) and they are relative to the final feature map

-#### Instalation :
+#### Installation :
 * Install the packets in requirements.txt file
 * Download the weights
 * Convert the weights with the provided script